benbria/benbria-build/README.md

 devDependencies in it's project.json, and installed in the node_modules folder.
 All of these are optional; so long as you don't need the specified feature, you don't need them installed:

-* coffee-script - Required for building .coffee files.
+* coffee-script - Required for building .coffee files in /src.
+* snockets-cli - Required for building coffee files in /assets.
 * streamline - Required for building ._js and ._coffee files in /src.
 If you are using < 0.10.x, then make sure you pass `--streamline8` to `build-configure-ninja`.
 You can also use `--streamline-opts '--cb _cb'` to set whatever extra streamline options you want.
 Streamline